 Publicity for this film stated that producer Margaret Fink and director Gillian Armstrong both felt that this film should be directed by a woman, "...especially since Miles Franklin was such a strong feminist.
 Miles believed in women doing things on their own, and I always felt she would prefer a woman to make her story."

-Because of the literary controversy that surrounded the publication of the novel 'My Brilliant Career', authoress Miles Franklin, whose family and friends had become upset over this, would not allow the book to be republished until ten years after her death.
-As such, the novel could not be re-published until 1965.
-Franklin died on 19 September 1954.
-As such, in 1965, the book became available again to a new generation and this is when producer Margaret Fink, who was a designer in Sydney at the time, first saw it.
+Because of the literary controversy that surrounded the publication of the novel 'My Brilliant Career', and the degree to which it upset her family, author Miles Franklin would not allow the book to be republished until ten years after her death.
+Franklin died on 19 September 1954, and in 1965 the book became available again to a new generation.
+This is when producer Margaret Fink, who was a designer in Sydney at the time, first saw it.

 Anna Senior's costume design of Sybylla Melvyn (Judy Davis)'s dress was inspired and influenced by a painting of artist Tom Roberts which can be seen in the Art Gallery of New South Wales in Sydney, Australia.